 After the winter closure reopens the most photographed symbol of the Val d'Orcia

-The Chapel of the Madonna di Vitaleta is a small jewel set among six iconic cypress trees near San Quirico d'Orcia, a town in the centre of the Unesco World Heritage Valley.
-A church rich in history, which the recent restoration has returned to the community of San Quirico and beyond, and which now rediscovers its sacredness, intimate and timeless.
+The Chapel of the Madonna di Vitaleta is a small jewel set among six iconic cypress trees, near San Quirico d'Orcia, a town in the center of the valley, a UNESCO World Heritage Site.
+A church rich in history, that the restoration of 2021 has returned to the community of San Quirico and beyond, and that now rediscovers its sacredness, intimate and timeless.

 Legend has it that during the 16th century, on the exact spot where the church stands, Mary appeared to a shepherdess and suggested that she invite the people of San Quirico to go to a Florentine workshop, where they would find the statue to be placed in the church of Vitaleta.